Bible Truth for Everyday Life

 What activities and commitments fill your plate?

-Your Invitation to Love God With All Your Heart Today:
+How to Love God With All Your Heart by Changing the Way You See the Plate:

 Before you begin your day today, silence yourself in the Lord’s presence.
 Spend a moment letting your mind settle and quiet.
 Thank him for being with you, and rest in the awareness that he loves this time with you.